CI453/CI453.github.io/SecurityMechanisms.md

 <article>
-	<p> This page will detail the tthings you need to know regarding computer/networking security systems
+	<p> This page will detail the things you need to know regarding computer/networking security systems
 			        </p>